|Degree Level||Diploma, associate's, or bachelor's degree|

 Managerial Duties and Responsibilities

 Charge nurses are experienced registered nurses who have displayed leadership, management and communication skills.
 They are responsible for managing, supervising and assisting the nursing staff, as well as providing administrative support and patient care.
 A hospital, clinic or healthcare facility may have several charge nurses, each responsible for a different shift, department or specialized unit.

 Regular duties include directing the admission, discharge and general flow of patients, and assigning nurses and support staff to patients.
-While daily goals must be met, effective charge nurses are flexible and able to prioritize and adapt during emergencies.
+While daily goals must be met, effective charge nurses are flexible and able to prioritize and adapt during emergent situations.

 Charge nurses provide guidance on administering care to new patients or those with special needs and answer questions regarding protocol.
 They frequently work with other nurses and patients to create a plan of care that is individualized to a patient's needs.
 Charge nurses develop and implement training courses and organize seminars to help educate and train new nurses and staff.

 As shift supervisors, charge nurses document the performance of nurses, perform evaluations and counsel nurses on unsatisfactory performance.
 In addition, they meet with upper management to discuss personnel and administrative issues and address and solve problems among staff.